We may earn money or products from the companies mentioned in this post.

 Will Three Days At Disneyland Be Enough?

 I mentioned that the minimum I suggest, especially for offsite guests is three days.
-Three days is enough for those who mainly want to get in rides, not many shows, and know they can come back again, even if it will be another year or two.
+Three days at Disneyland Resort is enough for those who mainly want to get in rides, not many shows, and know they can come back again, even if it will be another year or two.

 Three days is a great fit for families on a tight budget as well.
 It gets you the Disneyland Magic Morning Entry and also a great per day cost, but can also get you some of the great Disneyland Ticket Deals that are often for 3 or more days, like adults at kids’ prices.

 Three days also lets you feel a little more relaxed during your time in the park.
 Knowing you don’t have to rush to do everything in one or two days can help you enjoy your time in the parks a lot more.

 Why You May Want To Spend Four Days in Disneyland

 In all seriousness, I personally suggest families going to Disneyland with kids of varying ages (preschool, kid, teen, etc) spend at least 4 days in the park.
 This will give your family enough time to explore all the younger kid attractions, as well as mix in the thrill rides that tweens and teens will want to do.

 Disneyland planning tips will tell you that four days is also a great option for those who maybe want to take mid-day breaks or only spend a half-day in the park one day.
 You can take it a bit easier, and enjoy some time shopping in Downtown Disney, go to a nearby beach, or even head over to Knott’s Berry Farm or another area theme park.

 Four days is also a great option for those who are arriving Sunday and leaving Saturday.
 It gives you 4 days in the park and a down day to do anything else or to just relax.